 By: Nathan McGill

 I’ve been drinking a boat load of coffee lately.
-I mean, it’s a new year, it is 2020 and I need caffeine!
+I mean, it’s 2020 and I need caffeine!
 My daily coffee routine is intense, however invisible to me at this point in life.
 I make a pot of coffee in the morning.
 I drive to work and stop for gas-station coffee, starbucks, or dunkin donuts half-way to my destination, and then the rest of the day I spend smashing K-Cups in the office Keurig.
 Pretty soon, I realized that I was heavily investing in Tums.
 As a matter of fact, I’m pretty sure their stock price has gone up only due to my last 6 months of purchases.
 It took me longer than it should have to realize that my heartburn and my coffee drinking were related.

 Now, I have friends that don’t drink coffee.
 I know it’s weird but I believe in diversity and befriending weird people.
 Turns out one of the reasons my buddy Ian doesn’t drink coffee is that he associates his heartburn problem with coffee as a whole.
 Our friendly conversation made me think I should ask some experts about this.

 While traveling around Gwinnett and working out of the office or “on location” at times, I decided to ask the coffee shop employees that make my coffee some questions.
 I got some great info from the folks at TRADEWIND COFFEE in Dacula, BOULDER CREEK, in Lawrenceville, and GRAYSON COFFEE HOUSE in Grayson, and they helped me solve this mystery of why I am getting heartburn from my coffee!